-Third party systems must be connected to Battery Guard as per below instructions.
-The Battery Guard connections are located under the handbrake lever.
-They are accessible when hand brake shroud top and bottom are removed.
+Third party systems must be connected to the FPBG as per following instructions.
+The FPBG connections are located under the handbrake lever.
+They are accessible when the handbrake shroud top and bottom are removed.

 FPBG Interface Location

 Item Description

 1 Power Relay Terminal - Third Party Power Connection (+12V)

 2 FPBG Interface Connector

 3 LED Location